Moade History, Family Crest & Coats of Arms

 Important Dates for the Moade family

 This web page shows only a small excerpt of our Moade research.
-Another 210 words (15 lines of text) covering the years 1710, 1693 and 1738 are included under the topic Early Moade History in all our PDF Extended History products and printed products wherever possible.
+Another 152 words (11 lines of text) covering the years 1379, 1588, 1583, 1686, 1693, 1710, 1693 and 1738 are included under the topic Early Moade History in all our PDF Extended History products and printed products wherever possible.

 Moade Spelling Variations